 Heather O'Rourke, who starred as Carol Anne Freeling in all three Poltergeist films, died in 1988 at age 12 after being misdiagnosed with Crohn's Disease.
 During the course of being treated for a disease she didn't have, O'Rourke became ill and suffered cardiac arrest.
 Her family filed a wrongful death lawsuit against Kaiser Permanente Hospital, which treated her for Crohn's rather than the actual condition - a bowel obstruction - that in part led to her death.
 The case was settled out of court.

 Actors: Craig T. Nelson, JoBeth Williams, Heather O'Rourke, Zelda Rubinstein, Beatrice Straight, + more

 Directed by: Tobe Hooper

-#589 on The Most Rewatchable Moviessee more on Poltergeist
+#6 on The Best Movies of 1982see more on Poltergeist

-Director Roman Polanski's deeply unsettling film about a pregnant woman who may be in the thrall of a cult of Satanists carries with it a number of unsettling stories from behind the scenes.
+Director Roman Polanski's deeply unsettling film about a pregnant woman who may be in the thrall of a Satanic cult carries with it a number of unsettling stories from behind the scenes.
 Most famously, one year after the movie's release, Polanski’s wife, actress Sharon Tate, was murdered by the Manson Family.
 She was eight months pregnant with the couple’s first child at the time.

-Additionally, the film's producer - William Castle - suffered from painful gallstones immediately following the film's production, eventually requiring a series of treatments and surgery.
-The film's composer, Krzysztof Komeda, was also impacted by the curse - he died suddenly from an accidental fall.
-Castle later wrote in his memoirs that it felt like the movie "Rosemary's Baby" was coming true in real life, and that the cast and crew were being stalked by witches.
+The film's producer, William Castle, suffered painful gallstones immediately following the film's production, eventually requiring a series of treatments and surgery.
+Composer Krzysztof Komeda died suddenly from an accidental fall.
+Castle later wrote in his memoirs that it felt like Rosemary's Baby was coming true in real life, and that the cast and crew were being stalked by witches.

-Actors: Mia Farrow, Tony Curtis, John Cassavetes, Charles Grodin Ruth Gordon, + more
+Actors: Mia Farrow, Tony Curtis, John Cassavetes, Charles Grodin, Ruth Gordon, + more

 Initial Release: 1968